SteadyCMS/SteadyCMS/README.md

 ## License

-Copyright 2023-2024, The SteadyCMS team.
+Copyright 2023-2025, the SteadyCMS team.
 Licensed under the GPL-3.0 license.
 See [LICENSE](/LICENSE) for details.